 Family-oriented therapy includes a positive approach to help families identify their values and strengths and to build on them, viewing parents as the experts on their own children and families.
 It includes actionable strategies families can use right away to improve their lives.

-Dr. Kai has monthly playgroups for transgender and gender non-conforming kids, ages 3 - 7 (fourth Sunday of the month) and 7-10 (third Sunday of the month).
+Dr. Kai has monthly playgroups for transgender and gender non-conforming kids, ages 3 - 7 and 7-11.

-He also runs support groups for parents of trans and GNC kids, both pubescent/adolescent (first Sunday of the month) and prepubescent (second Sunday of the month).
+He also runs support groups for parents of trans and GNC kids, both prepubescent and pubescent/adolescent.

 Workshops are offered in a variety of formats and cover topics such as enhancing child resilience, developing strong communication with children, and building routines that enhance child well-being.
 In these workshops, parents are given the opportunity to build skills to build positive relationships with their children and to manage their own parenting stress.